-- Career-Track Dossiers are due to the Office of the Provost on or before Friday December 13, 2024; however, departments and colleges may deviate from the other dates suggested in this schedule. - When dossiers are forwarded from the administrating head or director to the college and from the college dean or unit administrator to the university level, candidates must be notified of the recommendation that is being made.
+- CS&P and P&T Dossiers are due to the Office of the Provost on or before January 17, 2025; however, departments and colleges may deviate from the rest of dates suggested in this schedule. - When dossiers are forwarded from the administrating head or director to the college and from the college dean or unit administrator to the university level, candidates must be notified of the recommendation that is being made.

-Action Point Person Due Date Candidate and Department Head Discuss for Submission Timeline Department Head/Director At least one year prior to submission due date Candidates are notified of their upcoming review.
-Department Head/Director January-March Annual Workshops: Instructions on the Process and Preparation of Dossiers for Promotion Vice Provost January - March every year Final preparation of dossier by candidate Candidate April - June The candidate provides a list of potential Independent Evaluators to Department Head or Director Department Head/Director May - June Final Submission of dossier by candidate Department Head/Director May - July Letters requesting review are sent to External Evaluators Department Head, Director, or Committee Chair By mid-July The Departme ntal Committee's Report is written and added to the dossier.
+Action Point Person Due Date Candidate and Department Head Discuss for Submission Timeline Department Head/Director At least one year prior to Submission Due Date Candidates are notified of their upcoming review.
+Department Head/Director January-March Annual Workshops: Instructions on the Process and Preparation of Dossiers for Promotion & Tenure and Continuing Status & Promotion Vice Provost January - March every year Final preparation of dossier by Candidate Candidate January-May The candidate provides a list of potential Independent Evaluators to Department Head or Director Department Head/Director January-March Final Submission of dossier by Candidate Candidate May- July Letters requesting a review are sent to Independent Evaluators Department Head, Director, or Committee Chair By mid-July The Departme ntal Committee's Report is written and added to the dossier.
 Include PAIT nomination form, if appropriate.
-Departmental Committee Chair By mid-September Department Head or Director's Letter written and added to the dossier Department Head/Director September 30 th Dossier delivered to Dean's Office Dean October 1 st College Committee's Report is written and added to the dossier Chair of College Committee By mid-November Dean's Letter is written and added to the dossier Dean November 30 th Dossiers due in the Office of the Provost Vice Provost December 13 th, 2024 Provost's Letters of Decision sent to candidates University Coordinator, Colleges and Departments April 25, 2025
+Departmental Committee Chair By mid-August - September Department Head or Director's letter written and added to the dossier Department Head/Director By mid-September - October Dossier delivered to Dean's Office Dean By end of October College Committee's report is written and added to the dossier Chair of College Committee November - mid- December Dean's letter is written and added to the dossier Dean December - January Dossiers due in the Office of the Provost Provost January 17 th , 2025 University Committee's report is written and added to the dossier Co-Chairs of University Committee February 1 st - early April Provost's letters of decision sent to candidates University Coordinator, Colleges and Departments April 25, 2025 The appeal of Provost's decision sent to President President Within 30 days of Provost's decision